Surgery, Breast Cancer, and Me – Part 3

 I had to think for a second.
 Oh, yes, I'd asked him whether the lumpectomy was enough, and if I should have a mastectomy, and he'd said it was up to me.
 He'd booked the partial mastectomy but I could change it.
 I said, "No." I didn't add, I trust you, but I thought it.

 I think he said, "Good."
 Not sure.
 To be honest, I was starting to feel a little spaced out.

 I heard someone say that the Geiger counter was needed somewhere else, and the doctor said he'd do the Sentinel node biopsy first.

-Meanwhile, the anesthesiologist put a mask over my face.
+Meanwhile, the anaesthesiologist put a mask over my face.
 He told me it was just oxygen, and to take a few deep breaths.
-I'd had a general anesthetic before—for three of my C-sections.
+I'd had a general anaesthesia before—for three of my C-sections.
 I took a deep breath, one more, then another....